rdmpage/bhl-light/README.md

 nohup java -jar nouveau/lib/nouveau-1.0-SNAPSHOT.jar server etc/nouveau.yaml
 ```

-Add a search index to CouchDB.
+#### Add a search index to CouchDB

 The first time this view is called it can take a while as the search index in Nouveau has to be generated.

 ```
 {